In Memoriam: Mary Kay Kane

 "She approached every project, meeting, and decision with keen intellect and grace," said ALI President David F. Levi.
 "I was fortunate to come to know Mary Kay because of her service on the Standing Committee for the Rules of Practice and Procedure and because of our joint service on the Council of the ALI.
 She was also a wonderful role model for me and others as a law dean.
 She was such a smart and lovely person, such a kind and balanced commenter.
 We will all miss her very much."

-A life member of the Institute, she generously gave countless hours to all of ALI’s projects, and additionally served as an Adviser on the Uniform Commercial Code; Restatement Fourth, Conflict of Laws; Restatement Third, Torts: Apportionment of Liability; and Principles of Transnational Civil Procedure.
+A life member of the Institute, she generously gave countless hours to all of ALI’s projects, and additionally served as an Adviser on the Uniform Commercial Code; Restatement Third, Conflict of Laws; Restatement Third, Torts: Apportionment of Liability; and Principles of Transnational Civil Procedure.
 She also served as the Co-Reporter for the Complex Litigation Project, as well as various Council committees, including the 100th Anniversary, Development, Membership, and Executive Committees, among others.

 Her generosity to the Institute also provided for the Institute’s projects to continue through the establishment of the Geoffrey C. Hazard, Jr. fund, which was established to provide the current Director with the resources necessary to take advantage of any and all opportunities to further ALI’s important work.